siddharths067/php7-host-example/README.md

 # Tasks Done
     * The MySql session console
+    * The File upload feature
+    * Website Display
 # Tasks to be Done
-    * The File upload feature
     * The Router Table for the site
     * The File Editor feature
-    * The Ability to run SQL Scripts (This should be very easy)
+    * Documentation
+    * Design and CSS